-We’re quite a few months into the new year, but that doesn’t mean you can’t make a resolution (or ten) especially when they can help the planet.
+We’re quite a few months into the new year, but that doesn’t mean you can’t make a resolution (or ten), especially when they can help the planet.
 While planning to transform habits on the first of every year has its merits, anytime is a good time to start making positive changes.
 Those changes are especially important when it comes to disarming the ticking time bomb that is our planet.
 The Earth doesn’t have the time to wait.
-If you need an external incentive, Earth Day is coming up, so try making your own green resolutions, like you would in the new year!
+If you need an external incentive, Earth Day is coming up, so try making your green resolutions like you would in the new year!

 Even tiny adjustments towards carbon neutrality and a circular economy can help.
 If you want to join the movement, here are 10 pledges you can take to lead a greener life this Earth Day.
 We’ve also provided some helpful links to get you started!